mattermost/mattermost-operator/README.md

 To start Mattermost-Operator, we need to install the dependencies first.

 #### MySQL-Operator
+We are using the MySQL Operator developed by Oracle, you can check the project repository [here](https://github.com/oracle/mysql-operator)

 To install MySQL-Operator apply the manifests that you can find in the `docs` folder

 ```bash